mixer/developer-docs/pages/03.content/02.blog/03.ChatListDeprecations/blog-item.md

 - Removing the `/chats/{channelId}/users/search` endpoint.
 Instead supply a `username` query parameter to `/chats/{channelId}/users` to search.

-# Deprecating Chat Viewer List API V1
+# Deprecating Chatters List API V1

 With V2 available we plan to deprecate the chat viewer list v1 API on 12/08/2018.